Dynamic PDF Generation based on Typst

 If compiled through one of the Oicana integrations (for example out of C# code), the input values given by the integration would be used instead of the defined development values from the manifest file.

-A Typst project that configures Oicana in it’s manifest file and uses the package @preview/oicana is called an Oicana template in the documentation.
+A Typst project that configures Oicana in its manifest file and uses the package @preview/oicana is called an Oicana template in the documentation.

 Getting started

-The getting started guide will show you how to
+The getting started guide demonstrates how to

-1. Create an Oicana Template
+- Create an Oicana Template

 If you would like to dive in head first, check out the example templates.